 Liquidity risk is the risk that, as a result of operational liquidity requirements, the Company will not have sufficient funds to settle an obligation on the due date and will be forced to sell financial assets at a price which is less than they are worth, or will be unable to settle or recover a financial asset.
 The Company manages its liquidity risk through cash and working capital management.
+There is no change to risk exposure from the prior year.

-The statement of financial position includes \$220,369 (2019 - \$315,223) in accounts payable and accrued liabilities all due within one year or less.
+The statement of financial position includes \$250,700 (2020 - \$220,369) in accounts payable and accrued liabilities all due within one year or less.